 When used in conjunction with VBOX 3i, data from the IMU can be seamlessly integrated with GPS to produce pitch and roll angle accurate to 0.06° (RMS) as well as smoother velocity data.
 This ensures GPS data even when satellite reception is interrupted.

-The IMU is constructed with a splash proof casing, which is rated to a limited ingress IP rating of IP67*, making it ideal for use on boats or in harsh environments, as well as automotive testing.
+The IMU is constructed with a splash proof casing, which is rated to a limited ingress IP of 65 and IP67 when unused connectors are fitted with Lemo blanking plugs.
+This makes it ideal for use on boats or in harsh environments, as well as automotive testing.

 The easiest method of mounting the IMU is by placing it directly on the vehicle roof, co-located with the GPS antenna.

-A specially designed IMU Roof Mount (RLACS216) allows for an IMU04 (only) to be securely fastened within the machined enclosure while it's magnetic base ensures that it stays safely in place.
+A specially designed IMU roof mount allows for an IMU04 to be securely fastened within the machined enclosure while it's magnetic base ensures that it stays safely in place.

-The antenna can then be placed directly above the IMU allowing for the data sources to be measured at the same point.
+The antenna can then be placed or screwed directly on top of the IMU Roof Mount (RLACS216 for magnetic antennas / RLACS230 for non-magnetic ground-plane antennas) allowing for the data sources to be measured at the same point.